-The investigating officer (e.g. the headteacher, the chair of trustees or other appointed person) will then conduct their own investigation.
+The Principal will assign an investigating officer who will then conduct their own investigation.
 The investigation may include:

-- Reviews of relevant documents - · Interviews with pupils, parents, staff and other involved parties - · Meeting with the complainant - All involved in investigating or hearing a complaint must have had board of trustees recognised complaints training, be familiar with the relevant guidance prior to their involvement and have access to professional HR advice at appropriate points. - All involved in considering, investigating, and hearing a complaint must refer to and follow the GMAT complaints policy. - All those that have access to considering what stage a complaint is currently at need to ensure that the complaints policy is followed, including referring the complaint back to the complainant if they are not following the policy. - Timely deadlines should be set and kept to when corresponding with a complainant, to minimise unnecessary pressure on staff involved. - An independent investigation in relation to member of the board of trustees or a school leader should be carried out by an independent person nominated by the chair of trustees (or deputy if the complaint relates to the chair).
+- · Reviews of relevant documents - · Interviews with pupils, parents/carers, staff and other involved parties - Meeting with the complainant - All involved in investigating or hearing a complaint must have had board of trustees recognised complaints training, be familiar with the relevant guidance prior to their involvement and have access to professional HR advice at appropriate points. - All involved in considering, investigating, and hearing a complaint must refer to and follow the GMAT complaints policy. - All those that have access to considering what stage a complaint is currently at need to ensure that the complaints policy is followed, including referring the complaint back to the complainant if they are not following the policy. - Timely deadlines should be set and kept to when corresponding with a complainant, to minimise unnecessary pressure on staff involved. - An independent investigation in relation to member of the board of trustees or a school leader should be carried out by an independent person nominated by the chair of trustees (or deputy if the complaint relates to the chair).
 When appointing someone the chair of trustees will bear in mind that the person needs to be appropriately qualified to carry out the investigation and have relevant sector experience.